Answers to frequently asked questions about overdue books from Morris Library.

 - At the Circulation Services desk on the first floor of Morris Library.

-- Fines may be paid in cash, with a check or money order or by credit/debit card.
+- Fines may be paid in cash, with a check or money order, or by credit/debit card in person between 8AM and 4:30PM.
+Credit cards will not be accepted over the phone.
 DebitDawg cards are not accepted.
 For additional information on paying by credit card, please call 618/453-1455.

 What happens if I don't pay my fine?